 Learning Style and Resources

-The proliferation of Spanish learning apps, podcasts, online tutors, group classes, and textbooks means learners can tailor their approach.
-Blending multiple formats often yields the best results, as it engages different parts of the brain and keeps motivation high.
+The abundance of Spanish learning apps, podcasts, tutors, and textbooks means learners can customize their approach.
+From what I’ve observed, combining multiple formats yields optimal results by engaging different cognitive pathways and maintaining engagement over time.

 Average Time to Reach Key Spanish Proficiency Levels

-Spanish learning timelines are best understood through the lens of the proficiency levels defined by the Common European Framework of Reference for Languages (CEFR):
+Spanish learning timelines align with the proficiency framework established by the Common European Framework of Reference for Languages (CEFR):

 A1–A2: Basic User (Beginner)